eliasprost/reels-maker/README.md

 ## Makefile available commands
 - Run `make install-dev` to install the project dev dependencies.
 - Run `make download` to download all the background media in one go.
+- Run `make start` to run the script.
-- Run `make start` to start the Streamlit app.
+- Run `make app` to start the Streamlit app.

 ## Contributing
 Contributions are welcome!
 Please submit pull requests with your proposed changes.